Package 'socviz'

 • kids.
 Number of children (recoded from CHILDS).

-• bigregion. region of interview (recoded from REGION).
+• bigregion.
+Region of interview (identical with REGION).

 • vpsu.
 Sampling unit